gkthemac/QTeletextMaker/README.md

 ## Current limitations
 At the moment QTeletextMaker is in pre-alpha status so many features are not finished yet.
 The most-often encountered limitations are detailed here.

-Spacing attributes are only accessible through an "Insert" menu.
-A toolbar to insert spacing attributes may be added in the future.

 Keymapping between ASCII and Teletext character sets is not yet implemented e.g. in English pressing the hash key will type a pound sign instead, and in other languages the square and curly brackets keys need to be pressed to obtain the accented characters.

 The following X/26 enhancement triplets are not rendered by the editor, although the list is fully aware of them.